-Project Rapid Test for the detection of antibodies to active pulmonary tuberculosis in non-human primate whole blood samples Current status Product validation completed Nature, timing and estimated costs of the efforts necessary to complete Not known Anticipated completion date Not known Risks and uncertainties associated with completing development on schedule, and the consequences to operations, financial position and liquidity if not completed timely The requirements for clinical testing and the outcomes of such clinical testing can not be known at this time, and this information poses substantial risk and uncertainty as to whether or when this product will contribute to the operations, financial position and liquidity.
+Project Rapid Test for the detection of antibodies to active pulmonary tuberculosis in non-human primate whole blood samples Current status Product validation completed Nature, timing and estimated costs of the efforts necessary to complete Not known Anticipated completion date Not known Risks and uncertainties associated with completing development on schedule, and the consequences The requirements for clinical testing and the outcomes of such clinical testing can not be known at this time, and this information poses substantial risk and uncertainty as to whether or when this product will contribute to the operations, financial position and liquidity.
 Timing of commencement of expected material net cash inflows It is not known or estimable when net cash inflows from this project will commence due to the uncertainties associated with the completion of the product, regulatory submissions, and without further progress on a distribution strategy.